kpaya/environmental_justice_and_biodiversity/README.md

 ## Data

 1. The data used in this project comes from:
 EJScreen is a tool provided by the U.S. Environmental Protection Agency that offers detailed environmental and demographic data for the United States, available at both the Census tract and block group levels.
 The dataset used in this study specifically contains data at the block group level, providing a granular view of environmental justice indicators across communities.
+Please note that due to the large file size, the EJScreen dataset cannot be included in this repository.
+You will need to download the required files directly from the source, the link is provided below.

 2. The Mapping Inequality project, led by the Digital Scholarship Lab at the University of Richmond, has digitized historical maps and data from the Home Owners' Loan Corporation (HOLC) redlining surveys.
+This files related to this dataset can be found under the /data folder.

 3. The Global Biodiversity Information Facility (GBIF) is the largest aggregator of biodiversity observations worldwide.
 The dataset includes information on species sightings, typically recording the location and date of each observation.
+Please note that due to the large file size, this dataset cannot be included in this repository.
+This file can be downloaded directly from the source, the link is provided below:

 ## References